Provincie-Zuid-Holland/Provincie-Zuid-Holland-PZH-Wooverzicht/README.md

 73998 * 1536 * 4 = 0.42 GB RAM required
 ```

+The size of the database is 1.26 GB

 ## Pipeline service

 The pipeline script `/backend/pipeline.py` works in several steps to retrieve and vectorize relevant documents: